intelijidea/cody/README.md

 # Cody

-A Stupid Text Editor which render code into html canvas, written in JavaScript
+A Stupid Text Editor which render code into html canvas, written in JavaScript.
+A Work In Progress( WIP 🚧 ) Project.

-\*\*This this somehow does'nt work on Chrome, i dont know why.

 ### ToDo

 - Fix bugs and issues while adding new line.
-- Add cursor movement with arrow keys.
+- Fix bug when adding character in-between text in same line.
 - Add scrollbar.

 ### How to Run